abdullah2202/oanda_python_notifier/README.md

 ```

 ### 2. Create the .env File
-In the root oanda-scanner/ directory, create a file named .env.
+In the root directory, create a file named `.env`.
 This file holds all the secret keys and configuration.

-3. Build the Docker Image
+### 3. Build the Docker Image
 From the project's root directory, run:
 ```bash
 docker build -t oanda-scanner .
 ```

-4. Run the Docker Container
+### 4. Run the Docker Container
-Run the image in detached mode, securely passing in the .env file:
+Run the image in detached mode, securely passing in the `.env` file:
 ```bash
 docker run --env-file .env -d --name my-oanda-bot oanda-scanner
 ```